[ About ]

 Bio

 I’m Olga Prinku – artist, maker and originator of the craft of flowers-on-tulle embroidery, also known as dried flower embroidery and botanical embroidery.
-In 2016, when I picked a flower from my lawn and experimented with poking its stem through net fabric, I could hardly have imagined the journey it would take me on.
-I’ve exhibited internationally, collaborated on designs with fashion and homeware brands, and published a bookDried Flower Embroidery: An introduction to the art of flowers on tulle.
+My book – Dried Flower Embroidery: An introduction to the art of flowers on tulle – is published by Quadrille.

-I grew up in the Republic of Moldova and now live in North Yorkshire with my husband and son, where I love to grow and forage responsibly for materials for my work and take inspiration from nature on long walks in the beautiful countryside.
+I’m originally from the Republic of Moldova and now live in North Yorkshire with my husband and son, where I love to grow and forage responsibly for materials for my work and take inspiration from nature on long walks in the beautiful countryside.
+Before I began my journey into the world of art, I was a graphic designer by profession.
+I’ve always been a keen crafter – my initial experiments in stitching and weaving with nature grew out of my love of knitting and wreath-making.

 Awards and media features